 Insights from Problem Invoices

 Discrepant invoices should be tracked separately.
-Many managers will handle this in an Excel spreadsheet.
+Many managers will handle this in an Excel spreadsheet or in their AP Automation system.
 This can be used to monitor the invoices and make sure they are resolved in a timely manner.
 With very little extra effort, this spreadsheet can be used not only to track the resolution of problems but also to identify root causes of problems and fix them.

 The Basic Audit